chazlarson/brick-finder/README.md

 There's a lot of them, so all the clicking is a pain.

 This dumb script can help.
-It's pretty brittle and works for me.
+It works for me and is fairly brittle given that it's scraping websites.

 ## Assumptions:
 - You have a list of bricks in one of the following formats:
   - Rebrickable CSV or XML
+  - BrickLink Wanted List XML
-  - One Bricklink part ID per line [with a header row]
+  - One part ID per line [with a header row]
 - Python 3
   - https://www.python.org/
 - git